e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `input_slider!` cannot know at authoring time whether it will be live.

-**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is unclaimed in the run's frozen surface partition ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster) exclusivity) — that unclaimed complement being precisely the GUI's own write surface, which its
+**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and boundary connections across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is unclaimed in the run's frozen surface partition ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster) exclusivity) — that unclaimed complement being precisely the GUI's own write surface, which its